 Students have an opportunity to gain hands-on experience through a practicum course, with applied academic training in geography to a project on or off campus.
 Others work closely with faculty to pursue their interests in a specific field of geography in a Directed Studies or Undergraduate Thesis course.

 The department hosts the Centre for Geomatics, which is a dedicated computer lab with facilities for geographic information systems (GIS), remote sensing and cartography.
 Practical training in this field significantly increases your employment marketability upon graduation.

 John Langton Tyman Map Library

 The John Langton Tyman Geography Reading Room houses a collection of atlases and topographic maps of Manitoba and Canada, as well as maps from around the world.
-Located in Room 4-39 of the John R. Brodie Science Centre, it is a National Map Depository.
+Now located on the main floor of the John E. Robbins Library, it is a National Map Depository.

 Brandon University is offering a graduate degree in Interdisciplinary Master of Science in Environmental and Life Sciences (MELS) program.
 The department of Geography is one of the ‘core’ departments, along with Biology, Chemistry, Environmental Science and Geology.
 Click here to learn more about MELS.

 - Brandon University student earns prestigious award for Geographic Information Systems research